 By enabling both modes, you can run health checks very frequently (even at 10- or 20-second intervals) while keeping full Configuration Management runs less frequent (every few hours).

-Manifest Sources
+Manifest sources

 Manifests can be loaded from: